Liha the Great

 To a lesser extent, economic policy changed, with the imperial throne clamping down heavily on the once-free market in some industries, while many other industries had their regulations massively reworked or stripped away entirely, in order to dislodge the economic dominance of the wealthy oligarchs who used their democracy to enforce such regulations.
 Liha paid special attention to advertising, media, and information technology; her reforms were exemplified by massive crackdowns on digital advertising and tracking personal data of computer-network users.
 Where the Empress couldn't guarantee that violations of her laws could be proven, such as in places where cryptography or steganography are used to hide potentially-illegal data, she used fear of agonizing and humiliating executions, as well as generous financial rewards for whistleblowers, to keep companies in line.

 As early as Liha's youth, Tylan global computer networks were nearly unusable for consumers without special client-side software to filter out advertising, which only became worse over time as media-providers made advertisements more frequent and intrusive, forcing more users to install filtering software.
-When Liha sent out agents into the Telareth Republic, one of the first changes that she discovered was that the junta outlawed anti-advertising software.
+When Liha returned to the Telareth Republic from her tour of duty, one of the first changes that she discovered was that the Republic had outlawed anti-advertising software.

 Tax policy received a significant rework.
 After the discovery that executing wealthy malcontents and confiscating their assets often results in significant gains for the treasury, Liha realized that she could reduce taxation; the typical rates of every citizen in the middle class or below went from 27% to around 3%.
-She had considered eliminating taxes on sub-wealthy income brackets entirely, but her old friend Kelka convinced her not to risk relying on executions for state revenue, since that would incentivize false-positives in the punitive process.
+She had considered eliminating taxes entirely, but her old friend Ekhrel convinced her not to risk relying on executions for state revenue, since that would incentivize false-positives in the punitive process.

 Final Decades